HotTamatoes/MovieRouter/README.md

 Go to the Google Maps Platform > Credentials page.
 On the Credentials page, click Create credentials > API key.

-Store this api-key in the root folder of the project (./) in a text file named api-key.txt
+Store this api-key in the root folder of the project (./) in a text file named google-maps-api-key.txt

+You will also need a free OMDb API key, from http://www.omdbapi.com/. store this in omdb-api-key.txt

 ##Server